gridatek/supabase/README.md

 cd supabase
 npm run dev

 # That's it!
-Supabase is running
+Supabase is running on all platforms
 ```

 ### Seed Test Data